hurleyLi/SVgoback/README.md

 SV calling initiated from the GOBACK project, but become a general pipeline on HGSC cluster

 ## Caller
-Further filter by excluding RLCR region
+Further filter by excluding RLCR region.
+ITX and CTX are in pgl format, the others are in bed format.

 ### breakdancer
 * Calls: DEL INS INV ITX CTX